 What should we do now?

 Since the movements have started to empower colored women we see more beauty being celebrated.
 Whether it’s black, brown or white, we are all beautiful and this is something that should be celebrated and not be forgotten.
-I do however hope that reading a bit of the history makes you realize where our world’s ideals of beauty come from.
+I do however hope that reading a bit of the history helps you realize where our world’s ideals of beauty come from.
 Also, realize that the white ideal started because of some sort of white power play, i.e., complete nonsense.
 This ideal being invalid means that there is not one beauty standard that women should chase, but rather should carry themselves in their own powerful way of being authentic because there is not one label to define an entire group’s beauty.
-Also, remember that Shakespeare wrote this in 1605 ‘’Love looks not with the eyes, but with the mind; and therefore is winged Cupid painted blind’’ (A Midsummer Night’s Dream).
+Also, remember that Shakespeare wrote this in 1605: ‘’Love looks not with the eyes, but with the mind; and therefore is winged Cupid painted blind’’ (A Midsummer Night’s Dream).

 Black History Now.
 (2011).
 John S. Rock.
 Retrieved on December 5, 2016, from http://blackhistorynow.com/john-s-rock/.

 Hunter, M. L. (2002). ‘’If you’re light you’re alright’’ Light skin color as a social capiral for women of color.
 Los Angelos: Loyola Marymount University.

 Thompson, C. (2009).
 Black women, beauty and hair as a matter of being.
 Montreal, McGill University.